Urbbiz/5-Coming-soon/README.md

 # Coming soon

 This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
+Pull request are welcome, but priority for my real-life friends!
 Thank you for your cooperation!

 Site published at https://urbbiz.github.io/5-Coming-soon/